ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 - 𝐻𝐴: There is a difference in the mean revenue between variant and control.

 Both group A and group B are not normally distributed, therefore, we use a non-parametric test (Mann-Whitney U test method).

+The p-value of the test is 0.6958.
+Since the p-value > 0.05, we failed to reject H0.